Artboomy/netlogs/README.md

 ## 🚀 Installation

-You can find a version for chrome [here](https://chrome.google.com/webstore/detail/net-logs/cjdmhjppaehhblekcplokfdhikmalnaf).
+You can find a version for Chrome/Edge [here](https://chrome.google.com/webstore/detail/net-logs/cjdmhjppaehhblekcplokfdhikmalnaf).

 To install from zip or source, see [local development](#local-development) section.